Do Your Property Management Keywords Have 2023 Vision?

 "What makes a great property management company?"

 The correct answer is the latter.
 However, this isn't such a bad thing: while head terms generally draw the highest search volume (greater potential traffic), the traffic you'll get from the long-tail keyword is usually more desirable.

-Remember, the goal is to end up with a list of both head terms and long-tail keywords that provide some quick wins while you fine-tune your property management keywords to support SEO.
+Remember, the goal is to end up with a list of head terms and long-tail keywords that provide some quick wins while fine-tuning your property management keywords to support SEO.

 See Your Competition's Strategy

 To build a marketing campaign and strategy, it's essential to research how your competition ranks for these keywords.
 You should also make a note to re-evaluate their position over time.
 Ultimately, any changes also affect your strategy moving forward.